Exploring Breakfast/Brunch Casseroles

 - Don't have Cheddar cheese?
 You could use Swiss, provolone, gouda, or a smoked cheese.

 - If you don't have or like sausage, you could substitute cooked crumbled bacon or ham, or veggie crumbles.

 - Don't have red bell pepper?
 What about sautéd sliced mushrooms or zucchini?

 Tortilla Espanola (Spanish Omelette)

-I like this recipe from the Betty Crocker Kitchen because, after sauteing the potatoes (this step can be done ahead of time), the dish is finished in the oven.
+I like this Spanish tortilla recipe from the Betty Crocker Kitchens because, after sauteing the potatoes (this step can be done ahead of time), the dish is finished in the oven.